coxandrew/habitat/README.md

 ## Quickstart

-Go to your project:
+Go to your project (paths in the terminal are relative, so if you're in a different directory and this doesn't work, you can always do: `cd ~/Projects/habitat`):

     $ cd Projects/habitat

-Do a `git pull` to make sure you have the latest updates from GitHub:
+*Always* do a `git pull` before starting to work on the site to make sure you have the latest updates from GitHub:

     $ git pull